rapodaca/dialect/src/manuscript.md

 - *Configuration*.
 The kind of stereoisomerism resulting from the arrangement of neighboring atoms in three-dimensional space.
 Dialect supports configurations for tetracoordinate atoms (those attached to four neighbors) having tetrahedral symmetry.
 - *Delocalization*.
 A type of bonding relationship in which electrons are distributed over two or more bonds, among three or more atoms, or across some combination of atoms and bonds.
 Dialect supports a limited form of delocalization operating over paths of alternating single and double bonds.

-To support uses in fields other than organic chemistry, Dialect supports the atomic "extension" attribute.
-This enables the association of an atom or a group of atoms with arbitrary metadata.

 ![Representative Dialect Examples with Structures](svg/placeholder.svg)

 # Molecular Graph